markjprice/cs11dotnet7/docs/errata/improvements.md

 CS8803: Top-level statements must precede namespace and type declarations.
 ```

-If you try to enter it along with the following code in `Program.cs`:
+If you try to enter it before the following code in `Program.cs`:

 ```cs
 // create a delegate instance that points to the method